LaurentVeyssier/Udacity-NeighborlyWebApp/README.md

 ![](screenshots/httpTrigger_emails.jpg)

-- Part of the implemented resources
+- Some of the implemented resources

 ![](screenshots/ressource_group.jpg)